R. Kelly Refuses To Leave His Jail Cell For Court Appearance, Draws Rebuke From Judge

 “We’ll have Mr. Kelly here then,” Judge Flood said.

-R. Kelly is being held on a string of sexual trafficking charges, facing charges in Illinois and New York as well as newly lodged charges in Minnesota.
+R. Kelly is being held on a string of sexual trafficking charges, facing charges in Illinois and New York, as well as newly filed charges in Minnesota.
 Greenberg said that the situation has been quite hard on the singer, who is not at all used to jail and having a very difficult time with life behind bars.

 R.Kelly "refused transport" and didn't appear in court this morning: https://t.co/O4x0I0sMk0 pic.twitter.com/6r2NuC6sBE